 How to Wipe Your Data Before You Sell, Donate, or Recycle Unwanted Computers and Smartphones

 Our digital devices are doomed to die or become obsolete.
-As I recently reported, because electronics contain a terrible mix of toxic chemicals and materials, you should dispose of them properly.
+As we have reported, because electronics contain a terrible mix of toxic chemicals and materials, you should dispose of them properly.
 But before doing that (or donating or reselling them), you’ll need to make sure you’ve “wiped” the memory completely.

 Listen to audio highlights of the story below:

-“While we are led to believe deleting makes things permanently go away, the truth is that data can be retrieved in most cases,” said Chester Wisniewski, a principal research scientist at Sophos, a global security company.
-“Not just police or forensic experts can access deleted data, the tools are available to almost anyone, including identity thieves and nosy second or third owners.
-The sensitive data that can be viewed typically includes text messages, photos, documents, email, and stored passwords.”
+“We are led to believe deleting makes things permanently go away.
+The truth is that data can be retrieved in most cases,” said Chester Wisniewski, global field chief technology officer at Sophos, an international digital security company.
+“Not just police or forensic experts can access deleted data.
+The tools are available to almost anyone, including identity thieves and nosy second or third owners.
+The sensitive data includes text messages, photos, documents, email, and passwords.”

-Before getting rid of that old tablet, laptop, desktop computer, or smartphone, follow the manufacturer’s instructions on how to properly “wipe” the memory.
-Before you start, make sure any files you want to keep are backed up in the cloud or on another hard drive.
+Before getting rid of an old tablet, laptop, desktop computer, smartphone, or smart TV, follow the manufacturer’s instructions on how to properly “wipe” the memory.

-But that may not be enough to remove all the information on a PC, so it’s a good idea to use a utility program, such as Disk Wipe or DBAN (both free) to destroy whatever data is left on the drive.
+Doing a total reset on a PC still may not remove all your info and files; afterward, it’s a good idea to run a utility program, such as Disk Wipe or DBAN.
+Both of these free apps will destroy whatever data is left on the drive.

-“These utility programs are designed to nuke, or overwrite, all the leftover data so that it’s indecipherable, and really can’t be put back together in such a way that it could be used to steal your identity,” Siciliano explained.
+“These utility programs are designed to overwrite all the leftover data so that it’s indecipherable and really can’t be put back together to steal your identity,” Siciliano explained.

-If the device contains extremely sensitive data, or you just want to be extra-careful, you may want to remove the hard drive and physically destroy it.
+If your old device contains extremely sensitive data, or you just want to be extra careful, you may want to remove the hard drive and physically destroy it.
 A few good whacks with a hammer or a couple of holes drilled through the disc will do the trick.
 If you’ve been having trouble with your computer, you’ll find this task is very rewarding.
 If your device has a solid-state drive, deleting the files and performing a factory reset is sufficient — no need for safety goggles and a sledgehammer.

 Contributing editor Herb Weisbaum (“The ConsumerMan”) is an Emmy award-winning broadcaster and one of America's top consumer experts.
 He has been protecting consumers for more than 40 years, having covered the consumer beat for CBS News, The Today Show, and NBCNews.com.
 You can also find him on Facebook, Twitter, and at ConsumerMan.com.